juananime/react-native-audiowaveform/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.reactlibrary.OGReactNativeAudiowaveformPackage;` to the imports at the top of the file
+  - Add `import com.otomogroove.OGReactNativeWaveform.OGWavePackage;` to the imports at the top of the file
-  - Add `new OGReactNativeAudiowaveformPackage()` to the list returned by the `getPackages()` method
+  - Add `new OGWavePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-react-native-audiowaveform'
+  	include ':react-native-audiowaveform'
-  	project(':react-native-react-native-audiowaveform').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-react-native-audiowaveform/android')
+  	project(':react-native-audiowaveform').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-audiowaveform/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```